slimane-msb/ileInterdite/plan.md

 #slim
 1. submerge the borders (last one is not submerged )
-2. changer les zone au marronsable
+2. changer les zone au marron sable

+# later :
+1. simulate the real game